Azure/osdu-data-load-tno/docs/CONFIGURATION.md

 # Configuration Guide

 This document provides comprehensive configuration information for the OSDU Data Load TNO application.

+## Batching Configuration

+The following master data types are submitted to the workflow service in batches.
+The batch size can be configured with OSDU_MasterDataManifestSubmissionBatchSize.
+The default is 25.

+- MiscMasterData
+- Well
+- Wellbores;

 There are different methods for setting the configuration values:

 ## Environment Variables